Jael and Sisera (Artemisia Gentileschi): Subject Matter

 Through the Middle Ages, the story is depicted in parallel with Judith, the personified virtue Humilitas, and the Blessed Virgin Mary, amongst others.
 Assorted and varied images can be found in manuscripts of the 14th century Speculum Humanae Salvationis.
 Artistic depictions of the story are common in the Middle Ages and throughout the Modern Era.

 Gentileschi's interpretation

-Gentileschi and others of her generation, produced an array of paintings of strong female women in literature, including Judith's beheading of Holofernes.
+Gentileschi and others of her generation, produced an array of paintings of strong women in literature, including Judith's beheading of Holofernes.
 Agostino Tassi was both her teacher and then her convicted rapist.
 It is also said that he was the model for Holofernes.
 Sisera has a striking resemblance to Holofornes and Tassi as well.

 While the Jael story was less frequently portrayed in painting, historians believe that Artemisia's canvas was influenced by the work of Florentine artist Ludovico Cigoli.
 Her portrayal differs however, in the way that it develops a clear visual separation of the two figures, as opposed to Cigoli's compressed rendering.
 Jael's golden gown contrasts strongly with Sisera's red and blue garments, which is thought to signal her "virtue and imminent victory."